GotYaRG/BAFSTU/README.md

 ### Installation

 In order to use GUTS, the entire filestructure needs to be downloaded from this github page.
 Once downloaded, it can be moved to a folder of your choosing on your PC.
+To make sure GUTS will run correctly, the filestructure should be the same as the structure shown below:

 ```
 GUTS/